rackerlabs/rackspace-how-to/content/cloud-servers/reboot-a-server.md

 permissions.
 For information about logging in to a cloud server, see [Connect to a cloud server](/how-to/connect-to-a-cloud-server).

-**Note:** Shutting down a server does *not* stop billing for the server, because resources are still allocated to the server instance.
-Billing for a server stops only when the server is deleted.
+**Note:** Shutting down a server does *not* stop billing for the server because the server still has resources allocated to the server instance.
+Billing for a server stops only when someone deletes the server.

 #### Linux